 Learn about what an arboretum is, and how it allows plant and animal life to grow and reproduce.
 Many plants reproduce through seeds, and students will learn about what seeds are and different ways that seeds can be spread throughout the environment.
 The importance of native plants will be emphasized.
 This program will begin with a short tour of the arboretum and conclude with each participant making his or her own seed ball (hardened mixture of soil, clay, and flower seeds) that can be taken home and tossed outside, encouraging the spread of native Virginia flora.

 The staff at the EJC Arboretum can design a program to suit specialized or classroom-based education needs.
 Though programs at the Arboretum usually have a plant or ecology focus, these specialized programs can incorporate animals and more ideas.
 Examples include: edible plants, creative writing, geography, navigation, herbs, fall color, etc.

-Please e-mail the Education Coordinator, Julia Stutzman with your ideas.
+Please e-mail the Education Coordinator, Caitlin Didawick with your ideas.

 Educational tours and programs are customizable for adults or children and are approximately one hour in length.

 Please be aware that the maximum size for a tour or program is approximately 20 people.
 Larger groups will need to schedule either two consecutive tours or two simultaneous tours.

 Event and season-based tours are offered each year for Historic Garden Week, and Arbor Day and are provided on a walk-up basis, free of charge, without advance reservation, and without any tour form being submitted.